 “Just give me the product specs.
 I don’t care about all that marketing fluff.”

 “We should just combine the MRD and the engineering development plan to save time.”

-These sentiments signal a failure to recognize that it’s the MRD that guides the organization to make robust decisions about which products to develop.
-However, for the MRD to do its job authors must structure it to support decision making, and the organization must understand its role in the product strategy and development process.
+These sentiments signal a failure to recognize that the MRD guides the organization to make robust decisions about which products to develop.
+However, for the MRD to do its job, authors must structure it to support decision making, and the organization must understand its role in the product strategy and development process.
 This guide shows you how.